 Prepare for the IELTS exam

-Students train to gain experience and acquire the skills necessary to achieve their desired score in the IELTS exam- teachers push students to achieve to the maximum of their potential, and set milestones and goals for each student, with constant evaluation.
-This sets the pace for each learner to surpass their academic expectations and achieve more than they thought possible.
+Students train to gain experience and acquire the skills necessary to achieve their desired score in the IELTS exam.
+Teachers challenge students to achieve to the maximum of their potential, and set milestones and goals for each student, with constant evaluation.
+This sets the pace for each learner to surpass their academic expectations.

 Students sit rehearsal tests under exam conditions.
 These are repeated as required to build confidence and familiarity with the exam.